-- The Planning (Listed Buildings and Conservation Areas) Act 1990 - This Act sets out the legislative background for the control of conservation areas and listed buildings. - National Planning Policy Framework (NPPF) - This provides the government policies which relate to the historic built environment, and is accompanied by detailed guidance on the interpretation of the National Planning Practice Guidance. - The Kent Design Guide - This advocates high quality design for all new development and provides detailed guidance.
+- The Planning (Listed Buildings and Conservation Areas) Act 1990 - o This Act sets out the legislative background for the control of conservation areas and listed buildings. - Planning Policy Statement 5 (PPS5) - This provides recent (March 2010) government policies which relate to the historic built environment, and is accompanied by detailed guidance on the interpretation of the PPS by English Heritage. - The Kent Design Guide - This advocates high quality design for all new development and provides detailed guidance.